myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > That hope made them count, draw, compare, speak, laugh, argue, vote, learn, work, play, and pray.
 >
-> And in a world where land has melted, governments have collapsed, bombs still fall, and the future is only a rumor carried by waves, anything that can make living beings continue to think, move, care, and grow is already more valuable care, and grow is already than we can fully measure.
+> And in a world where land has melted, governments have collapsed, bombs still fall, and the future is only a rumor carried by waves, anything that can make living beings continue to think, move, care, and grow is already more valuable than we can fully measure.
 >
 > To all my successors, and to all who read this log:
 >